reanahub/docs.reana.io/docs/administration/configuration/configuring-access/index.md

 After signing up, an email is sent to the user's email address for confirmation.
 Once the email address is confirmed, the user can then ask administrators for an access token.
+Note that for users to be able to receive the confirmation email, the [`notifications.enabled`](https://github.com/reanahub/reana/tree/master/helm/reana) Helm value must be set to `true`, and a working email configuration must be present.

-If you would like to disable the email verification step, you can add `REANA_USER_EMAIL_CONFIRMATION: false` Helm value to [`components.reana_server.environment`](https://github.com/reanahub/reana/tree/master/helm/reana).
+If you would like to disable the email verification step, for example because you disabled the REANA notifications, you can add `REANA_USER_EMAIL_CONFIRMATION: false` Helm value to [`components.reana_server.environment`](https://github.com/reanahub/reana/tree/master/helm/reana).

 If you would like to disable the sign-up form completely, and [add your